What is Profile Validation?

 - Create a comma-delimited data file containing lookup values.

 - Upload the document through the Define Profile Attributes page.
 After starting this process, the user will be sent an email when the upload has completed.

 Creating Upload Files

 A data file for a profile attribute can have several columns of information, each used for different purposes.
 Only one column is required.
-Values in the first column of the table below are what users see when looking up a Client for editing a document's profile.
-This is also the only column that is indexed for searching in this example.
+Values in the first column of the table are unique "keys" that identify the value.
+The key and description are what users see when looking up a Client when editing a document's profile.
+The Key is the only column that is indexed for searching.
 Values in the second column, if used, provide a description for the indexed values in the first column.
 This is optional and the values are not indexed for searching.
 A third column option is to flag inactive or 'Closed' records (explained below).

 Example Data File of a Profile Attribute Named "Client":

 Note the description column header must use the Custom Attribute name followed by either "2", " Desc", as shown above, or “Description”.

 Here is the upload file format for uploading “linked" Profile Attributes.
 Prior to uploading this file you will need to go into Repository Administration > Define Profile Attributes and link the child to the parent, like Matter to Client.
 Your upload file will have between 2 – 5 columns, see examples below.
 The “Closed” column is optional.
 If descriptions are included and the file is created in Excel, it would look like this:

 The file can be created in Notepad with no descriptions.
 If so, remember there has to be a comma after the first heading and also after each value in the first column and also the column headings have to be spelled exactly the same as you spelled your Profile attributes.
 Your Notepad file can be named anything.

 Example Data File for Linked Attributes Without Descriptions